vsvt2000/Neural_Networks_15CSE338/README.md

 Repository of the codes done collaboratively by Roopa Vidhya , Harshavardhini , Shyam Sreevalsan and Vishnusai Viswajith
 ## The contents:
   1)Implementation and Visualisation of all signal functions for neurons <br>
-  2)Implementation and Visualisation of Threshold Logic Neurons(TLNs) and Neural Networks for Logical Gates using Keras 3)Implementation of the Perceptron learning law in two different methods for Logical Gates
+  2)Implementation and Visualisation of Threshold Logic Neurons(TLNs) and Neural Networks for Logical Gates using Keras<br>
+  3)Implementation of the Perceptron learning law in two different methods for Logical Gates